markokow/DSC7_Sprint03/README.md

-## Sprint 03: Calibrated Techniques: Ways to Improve Fraud Detection Systems.
+## Calibrated Techniques: Ways to Improve Fraud Detection Systems.

 A data science project made by Tean Patrick, Data Science Fellows Cohort 7 in Eskwelabs.
 The aim of this sprint project is to apply big data analytics in order to recreate a credit card fraud detection system